-Newcastle disease is caused by viruses in the serotype avian paramyxovirus type 1 (APMV-1), also called Newcastle disease viruses (NDV).
-The viruses are members of the genus Avulavirus in the family Paramyxoviridae.
-APMV-1 strains are classified into three pathotypes based on their virulence in chickens.
+Newcastle disease is caused by avian paramyxovirus serotype type 1 (APMV-1), also called Newcastle disease viruses (NDV), of the genus Avulavirus belonging to the family Paramyxoviridae.
+APMV-1 strains are classified into five pathotypes based on their virulence in chickens, designated: a) viscerotropic velogenic, b) neurotropic velogenic, c) mesogenic, d) lentogenic or respiratory and e) asymptomatic.
 Lentogenic strains are the least virulent, mesogenic strains are moderately virulent and velogenic strains are the most virulent.

-Velogenic NDV is endemic in Asia, the Middle East, Africa, Central and South America, and in wild birds of North America.
+Velogenic NDV is endemic in areas of Mexico, Asia, the Middle East, Africa, Central and South America, and in wild birds of North America.
 Lentogenic isolates are found in poultry throughout the world.

 Outbreaks of velogenic ND have a tremendous impact on backyard chickens in developing countries where these birds are a significant source of protein.
-Morbidity and mortality rates can be up to 90%.
+Morbidity and mortality rates can be up to 100% in unvaccinated chickens.
 The total yearly cost of the disease is estimated to be US $2 billion.

 NDV can be transmitted by inhalation or ingestion (faecal/oral route).
 Birds shed virus in faeces and respiratory secretions.
 APMV-1 is readily transmitted on fomites.
-Virus survival is prolonged on eggshells and in faeces.
+Virus survival is prolonged by the presence of faeces, for example on eggshells.

 Outbreaks in large flocks are eradicated with quarantine, depopulation of all infected and exposed birds, and thorough cleaning and disinfection of the aviaries.
-Vaccination against ND is available for the free-range chickens in endemic areas.
+Live, inactivated, and recombinant Newcastle disease vaccines are available commercially; although they do not provide sterile immunity.